hostjane/hostjane.github.io/_pages/revisions.md

 ![](/assets/final.png)

-If you have any problems after delivery, you can open a dispute
+If you have any problems after delivery, you can open a dispute.